Ray Didinger

-Ray Didinger (born September 18, 1946 in Philadelphia) is an American sportswriter, radio personality, sports commentator author and screenwriter.
-He is a member of the Pro Football Hall of Fame as part of the Writer's Honor Roll.
+Ray Didinger (born September 18, 1946) is an American sportswriter, radio personality, sports author and playwright.

 Early life

 Born to Raymond and Marie Didinger, and raised in Folsom, Pennsylvania, Didinger graduated from St. James High School in 1964.
 He received a B.S. in Communications from Temple University in 1968.
-His nickname was Nauga, after the animated character used in commercials for Naugahyde.
 Didinger spent four years doing sports radio for WRTI, a public radio station owned by Temple, and served as the station's Sports Director.

 Career

 Author

 In 1990, Didinger wrote The Super Bowl: Celebrating a Quarter-Century of America's Greatest Game.
 He co-authored Football America: Celebrating Our National Passion along with Don Shula in 1996 and co-wrote The Eagles Encyclopedia with Robert S. Lyons in 2005.
 Didinger also co-wrote The Ultimate Book of Sports Movies with fellow-Philadelphia radio personality Glen Macnow in 2009.
 He wrote his memoir, Finished Business: My Fifty Years of Headlines, Heroes, and Heartaches Hardcover in 2021.